-1. Open the Apty Assist Studio application and select the hosting application you plan to work with.
-The Apty Assist Studio menu opens.
+1. Open the Apty Studio application and select the hosting application you plan to work with.
+The Apty Studio menu opens.

 2. Click on the Workflows icon.
 You are redirected to the list of the Workflows available for this hosting application.

-is used to uniquely identify a Workflow to start it in the Assist Client, apply to a Launcher or assign to a specific User Segment.
+is used to uniquely identify a Workflow to start it in the Client widget (Player), apply to a Launcher or assign to a specific User Segment.

 describe the Workflow in brief.
 This information will be exported to the end user manual.